rowanam/book-lovers-edinburgh/README.md

 I chose a "bookish" looking font for the headings and logo ([Playfair Display](https://fonts.google.com/specimen/Playfair+Display)) and a clean, sans-serif font for the main text ([Montserrat](https://fonts.google.com/specimen/Montserrat)).
 This gives the website a literary aesthetic while still feeling modern.
 On the landing page, a further cursive font was used for the "welcome to" portion of the heading ([Allison](https://fonts.google.com/specimen/Allison)).
 All fonts were chosen from [Google Fonts](https://fonts.google.com/).

-The main theme color for the website is a shade of dark maroon (#670707), inspired by the color of old bound books.
-The home page has a welcome image that matches the theme color.
-The welcome logo uses a shade of dark gray as a background (#3e3e3e), which is repeated in the footer when a user hovers over a social media link.
-The site also uses the color oldlace (#fdf5e6) for the background box of the newsletter sign up confirmation page and the favicon.
+The main theme colour for the website is a shade of dark maroon (#670707), inspired by the colour of old bound books.
+The home page has a welcome image that matches the theme colour.
+The welcome logo uses a shade of dark grey as a background (#3e3e3e), which is repeated in the footer when a user hovers over a social media link.
+The site also uses the colour oldlace (#fdf5e6) for the background box of the newsletter sign up confirmation page and the favicon.

 Images of book covers are used frequently throughout the website, as well as images of recommended bookstores and decorative pictures for some of the sections.